A Letter to My 13 Year Old Self On Turning 30

 Love is a mirror.
 Reflecting the desires, insecurities, and vulnerabilities of your psyche.
 You won’t be open to love for a while, cutting potential people off at anything you deem as a “red flag” and many of those "red flags" are arbitrary.
 Running from vulnerability and being hyper-vigilant to letting the wrong person in doesn’t stop the pain, so you stop running.
 You open yourself up to love, and love hard, sometimes not knowing what you need from love, or what truly makes a good partner for you.
 You will topsy turvy between life changing highs and the searing lows of heartache and betrayal, but the burns remove the barriers you had about knowing yourself on a love level.
 You’ll be grateful for the experiences, and connect deeper and higher with the love that is currently in our life.

 You’ll still create.
-Not at the break neck, care free speed that you do now and when we were younger.
+Not at the break neck, care free speed that you did when we were younger.
 Singing and performing won’t come as frequently, except with your stint in a funk band your first year in NYC, which was a fun and hot mess.
 Writing will be a private outlet that grows into the platform I’m writing this letter to you on now.
 Creating is freedom, and your desire for freedom continues to grow.

 As I look back on all the things you’re about to experience, I see that life is a series of choices and desires.
 Remember that self esteem and purpose is driven from within, no labels will guarantee that, no amount of success and schooling, or outside love, or money will grow that.
 Fall in love with you, embrace your desires, don’t be afraid.
 Be ready for the adventure and for life to continuously get clearer and more precious.
 Also go eat some ice cream because you ain’t lactose intolerant yet and it’s your birthday!